LeidyGil/leidygil.github.io/SQL_English.md

 ### Introduction to Having
 In SQL, the GROUP BY clause allows us to group data.
 If we want to filter the obtained information, we will use HAVING.
 HAVING is used to filter the results of a query that involves aggregated functions.
 In other words, HAVING allows applying filtering conditions to the results of functions like COUNT[...]
-We are asked to create a report showing the months and the number of enrollees, but only WHERE there are 2 or more enrollees.
+We are asked to create a report showing the months and the number of enrollees, but only where there are 2 or more enrollees.
 ```sql
 SELECT strftime("%m", Registration_Date) AS month, COUNT(Registration_Date) user_count
 FROM registrations